9 Self-Care Ideas (& Why You Need It)

 I'm curious, what are some of your favorite ways to practice self-care?

 Disclaimer: I am not a doctor of any type and therefore this is not official medical or clinical advice.
 These are things that I have implemented in my own life and utilized in my health coaching practice after spending a substantial amount of time studying and practicing these techniques.
 They are not meant to cure any ailment, and they are certainly not meant to serve as a replacement for any mental or medical healthcare treatment.
 Mental health is important and sometimes difficult to address, but it's important to seek the support of a professional when needed.
+Please consult a physician when beginning any supplements, or exercise and nutrition programs.

 Previous